Military Family Center Programs & Services

 The Traumatic Brain Injury Program also offers cognitive training to develop strategies to work around cognitive difficulties.
 Training consists of 10 weekly meetings for 1 to 2 hours with a neuropsychologist to learn problem solving, organizational strategies, and memory and attention techniques.
 The program also provides patients with the opportunity to learn how mood, sleep, and headaches can affect cognitive functioning, and strategies to work on these domains.
 The individualized treatment caters to the specific challenges and strengths of each veteran, guided by the neuropsychological assessment.

 Child and Family Program

-Military children are faced with unique stressors related to relocation, parental separation, family reunification, and reintegration.
+Military children face unique stressors related to relocation, parental separation, family reunification, and reintegration.
 These stressors may result in disrupted relationships, behavioral problems, and academic difficulties.
 Many children struggle to adjust to their parent’s combat injury, whether visible or invisible, or deal with a parent’s death.

 The Child and Family Program provides individual child therapy, parent–child therapy, family therapy, social skills groups for children, and parenting support workshops.
 Expressive arts, games, and play are central components used to address and process concerns that impact the whole family.
 These services are offered to veterans and current service members and their families, as well as families of the fallen.